 Summer support grant

-The summer support grant opens in June - July each year, if funds are still available.
-Currently, the fund is closed.
+The summer support grant opens during the summer break each year, if funds are still available.
+Currently, the fund is closed and will open on Monday 9 July until Friday 14 September.
+We cannot accept any applications before 9 July.

 Eligibility criteria remains the same as for the support grant.